 Alumni Publication.
 The Association shall cause to be published a semi-annual publication, the aim of which shall be to inform the members of the Association of general alumni events and undertakings, matters of particular interest to individuals or groups of alumni, and of UAF affairs in general.
 All UAF alumni shall receive two issues annually of the University publication.
 Additionally, Active Members will receive two issues annually of the Association publication.
 (Amended 1/26/2008; 4/29/2016)

-Section 7: Assistance.
-The Executive Director will provide assistance to recognized Chapters at a level approved by the Board of Directors.
+Section 4.
+Assistance: The Executive Director will provide assistance to recognized Networks at a level approved by the Board of Directors.

-Section 8: UAFAA board participation.
-Chapter presidents shall be ex-officio, non-voting members of the UAFAA Board of Directors and participate in regular engagement meetings with board and staff leadership.
-(Amended 1/18/2003; 1/26/2008; 9/23/16)
+Section 5.
+UAFAA Board Participation: Network ambassadors shall be ex-officio, non-voting members of the UAFAA Board of Directors and participate in regular engagement meetings with board and staff leadership.

 ARTICLE XIII: AMENDMENTS (Amended 1/11/1992)

 These bylaws may be amended and new bylaws may be adopted by a two-thirds vote of the entire Board of Directors at any Regular Meeting or at any Special Meeting.
 A notice of intention to amend, the proposed amendment, and the date of the meeting at which the proposed amendment(s) will be reviewed and voted on must be included in (1) a notice presented in the alumni publication, and (2) a letter of notification sent to each Chapter president and UAFAA Directors at least 30 days prior to the meeting at which the amendment will be reviewed.

 Adopted by the Board of Directors of the University of Alaska

 Fairbanks Alumni Association on the 16th day of May, 1986.